Anti-tank warfare: Tank destroyers

-US Army pre-war infantry support doctrines emphasized the use of tank destroyers with open-top fully rotating turrets, featuring less armor than the standard M4 Sherman tanks, but with more powerful cannon.
+US Army pre-war infantry support doctrines emphasized the use of tank destroyers with open-top, fully rotating turrets, featuring less armor than the standard M4 Sherman tanks but with more powerful cannons.
 A 76 mm long-barrel tank cannon was fitted to the Sherman-based M10 GMC and all-new design M18 designs, with the M18 being the fastest-moving American AFV of any type in World War II.
 Late in 1944, the Sherman-origin M36 appeared, equipped with a 90 mm cannon.
-With rotating turrets and good combat maneuverability, American TD designs generally worked well, although their light armor was no match for enemy tank cannon fire during one on one confrontations.
+With rotating turrets and good combat maneuverability, American TD designs generally worked well, although their light armor was no match for enemy tank cannon fire during one-on-one confrontations.
 Another disadvantage proved to be the open, unprotected turret, and casualties from artillery fire soon led to the introduction of folding armor turret covers.
-Near the war's end, a change in official doctrine caused both the self-propelled tank destroyer and the towed anti-tank gun to fall from favor in U.S. service, increasingly replaced by conventional tanks or infantry level anti-tank weapons.
+Near the war's end, a change in official doctrine caused both the self-propelled tank destroyer and the towed anti-tank gun to fall out of favor in U.S. service, increasingly being replaced by conventional tanks or infantry-level anti-tank weapons.
 Despite this change, the M36 tank destroyer continued in service, and was used in combat as late as the Korean War.

 The third, and likely most effective kind of tank destroyer was the unturreted, casemate-style tank destroyer, known by the Jagdpanzer term in German service, or Samokhodnaya Ustanovka in Soviet service for their own designs.
-These generally featured a heavy gun mounted on an older or then-current tank chassis, with the gun pointing forward with a limited degree of traverse.
-Casemate tank destroyers often had the same amount of armour as the tanks they were based on.
-The removal of the turret allowed for greater room to mount a larger gun with a larger breech and leave room for crew.
-Many casemate tank destroyers either originated as, or were dual-purpose vehicles with the duty of a self-propelled gun, which share many (but usually not all) of the same features and layout.
+These generally featured a heavy gun mounted on an older or then-current tank chassis, with the gun pointing forward and limited traverse.
+Casemate tank destroyers often had the same amount of armor as the tanks they were based on.
+The removal of the turret allowed for more space to mount a larger gun with a larger breech and left room for the crew.
+Many casemate tank destroyers either originated as or were dual-purpose vehicles with the duties of a self-propelled gun, and share many (but usually not all) of the same features and layout.
 Some examples are the German Sturmgeschütz III – the most-produced German armored fighting vehicle of WW II — and the Soviets' SU-100, itself based on the T-34 tank's hull and drivetrain.